murex/mikado-testbuilders-kata/workshop/1 - Introduction.md

 ## Before we start!

-On a piece of paper, note down your 1-2 expectation(s) out of this workshop.
+On a piece of paper, note down your 1 or 2 expectation(s) out of this workshop.

 ## Organization of this workshop